evilsin666/evilsin666/README.md

 - 👋 Hi, I’m Ranjith S Nair
-- 👀 I’m interested in Embedded software Engineering and Linux programming.
+- 👀 I’m interested in computer vision.
 - 🌱 I’m currently learning technologies about the same.
 - 💞️ I’m looking to collaborate on future embedded development work flow.
 - 📫 You can me reach me at ranjithsnair1999@gmail.com